ChristianMLand/authors_with_auth/README.md

         - can be omitted if not needed
     - ### `middleware.js`
         - This is where we define any extra middleware we might need
-        - The check to make sure a user is authenticated before letting them use the site belongs here
+        - The check to make sure a user is authenticated before letting them use parts of the site belongs here
         - can be omitted entirely if not including login/reg authentication